 What is Vaginal Cancer?

 Most vaginal cancers form in another part of the body and later spread to the vagina.
+These cancers are called secondary vaginal cancer.
 In these cases, the cancer has usually spread from another cancer of the female reproductive system, such as cervical or endometrial cancer.
 In some very rare cases, cancer can form in the vagina without having spread from another location.
 If this is the case, the cancer is referred to as primary vaginal cancer.

-When the more common type of vaginal cancer first forms, it develops very slowly, over a period of several years.
+When vaginal cancer first forms, it develops very slowly, over a period of several years.
 The development of vaginal cancer actually begins with the formation of precancer.
 Precancerous cells are cells that are abnormal but still benign.
 In the vagina, these types of cells are called vaginal intraepithelial neoplasia (VAIN).
-(You may also have heard precancerous cells called dysplasia.)
+(You may also have heard precancerous cells called dysplasia, which is an older word for the same condition.)
 Although precancerous cells do not themselves pose a danger to a woman’s health, it is still important to treat precancerous conditions in order to prevent these types of cells from developing into cancer.

-Once actual cancer cells develop, doctors focus on determining how far the cancer has spread.
+Once actual cancer cells develop, doctors focus on determining how far the cancer has spread, and on finding out whether or not it has spread to any other parts of the body.
 There are three ways that cancer can spread in the body.
 Cancer cells can invade nearby tissue, which is why cancer in one reproductive organ often spreads to another, nearby reproductive organ.
 Cancer cells can also, in some cases, travel through the lymph system or through the blood to other parts of the body.
 This process is called metastasis.
-If this happens, cancer may grow in another part of the body.
+If this happens, cancer may form in another part of the body.
 But the earlier cancer is detected and treated, the less likely it is that it will spread to another part of the body.